The Google Play Store may have millions of different apps, but it doesn’t always have what I want.

 The Google Play Services

-This happens when the manufacturer or device are not certified by Google.
-This not only affects the Play Store, but other Google apps like YouTube, Gmail and Maps.
+This happens when the manufacturer or device is not certified by Google.
+This not only affects the Play Store but also other Google apps like YouTube, Gmail, and Maps.

-If that happens, the user will have to sideload an alternative app store, or manually sideload every additional apps that they want.
+If that happens, the user will have to sideload an alternative app store, or manually sideload every additional app that they want.

 A word about Security…